j50n/deno-proc/examples/warandpeace/README.md

 ```

 This version is more practical, easier to read, and quite a bit faster than the
-first.
-Rather than shelling out individual commands, it shells out `bash`
+first (see code comments).
+Rather than shelling out individual commands, it
-scripts to do those things.
+shells out `bash` scripts that run several processes together.